 Students sleep in warm multi-bedded accommodation, with gender-separated bathroom and shower facilities.
 Sheets, duvets and pillows are provided for all guests.
 Teacher rooms are at the end of each corridor and in close proximity to student rooms.

 The Diner is centrally located and a great place for groups to refuel, sit and catch up on the days experiences with the recently introduced group seating.

-The majority of teacher bedrooms are ensuite and all are either twin or single bedded rooms, complete with contemporary furnishings, tea and coffee making facilities and radio-alarm/iPod docking stations.
+The majority of teacher bedrooms are ensuite and all are either twin or single bedded rooms, complete with contemporary furnishings, tea and coffee making facilities.
 There is a central teachers’ lounge no more than a couple of minutes from all accommodation blocks with tea and coffee, computer access and TV.

 Your programme will be tailored to suit your needs; begin by choosing one of our special interest programmes, this will act as a theme for your visit; then customise the programme by selecting your learning outcomes and activity preferences.

 Our online programme builder will give you a good idea of how we design your adventure.
 By telling us a bit about your group, your objectives and your preferences we will give you a sample idea of what you can expect on your Kingswood experience.

 Before, throughout and after your visit our friendly team will be on hand to help you make the most of your residential.
 Here are a few people to look out for at West Runton.